BlowbackAgency/EmailObfuscation/README.md

 ## Install

-1. Create new folder into /site/modules/ and rename it as you wish.
-'EmailObfuscation' or simply 'emo' are good choises.
+1. Create a new folder `EmailObfuscation` into `/site/modules/`.
-2. Download the contents of this repository to your computer and upload it to newly created folder.
+2. Copy the contents of this repository to `/site/modules/EmailObfuscation/`.
 3. Login to processwire and go to Modules page and click 'Check for new modules'.
 Find emo and click install.
 4. You can make optional configuration changes in module admin page.